zkol/vsadmin/README.md

 1. **Set up a multiple version environment** (e.g. production/test version parallel)
    * Assumed there is already a default stable installation (owner vintagestory and basedir /opt/vintagestory/game) to be kept as production environment.
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
    * Change to the directory of server.sh, and execute:
      * **` sudo cp -pf /etc/opt/vintagestory /opt/vintagestory/.vintagestory.prod `**
-   * Set up new unstable test environment (existing environment should be stopped for safety)
+   * Set up new unstable test environment (existing environment should be stopped for safety).
      * **` sudo ./server.sh stop `** (use -w parameter to specify instances if more than one)
      * **` sudo ./server.sh -U -b /opt/vintagestory/test setup `**
-   * Link the producion configuration with the corresponding server script
+   * Link the producion configuration with the corresponding server script.
      * **` sudo ln -sf /opt/vintagestory/.vintagestory.prod ./.etc `**
    * Result:
      * Stops the specified instances that are currently running